Samsung/tizen-docs/docs/application/web/guides/cordova/dialogs.md

    };
    ```

 2. Open the confirmation dialog box with a set of buttons as the last parameter.
-The default value is `['OK', 'Cancel']`.
+The default value is `['OK', 'Cancel']`:

    ```
    navigator.notification.confirm('Choose one option:', confirmCallback,